-$V$-band maximum peak-to-peak amplitudes were estimated based on the $\log P$-$A$ plot of \citet[][their Fig. 1]{klagyivik09}.
+$V$-band maximum peak-to-peak amplitudes were estimated based on the $\log P$-$A$ plot of \citet[][their Figure 1]{klagyivik09}.
 We traced the envelope of highest $V$-band amplitudes as a function of $\log P$, including the dip at $\log(P/\mathrm{d}) \approx 1$.
 Next, we used theoretical predictions of \citet{bhardwaj17} for amplitudes in $U$, $B$, $V$, $I$, $J$ and $K$ bands in order to calculate ratios of amplitudes in these bands relative to the $V$-band averaged amplitude.
 The ratio $A_H/A_V$ was interpolated linearly between $A_J/A_V$ and $A_K/A_V$.
-The results of these calculations are: $A_U/A_V = 1.94$, $A_B/A_V = 1.44$, $A_I/A_V = 0.65$, $A_J/A_V = 0.42$, $A_H/A_V = 0.36$, $A_K/A_V = 0.30$.
-As the last step, we multiplied the envelope of highest $V$-band amplitudes as a function of $\log P$ by above constants.
+The results of these calculations are as follows: $A_U/A_V = 1.94$, $A_B/A_V = 1.44$, $A_I/A_V = 0.65$, $A_J/A_V = 0.42$, $A_H/A_V = 0.36$, $A_K/A_V = 0.30$.
+As the last step, we multiplied the envelope of highest $V$-band amplitudes as a function of $\log P$ by the above constants.
 The amplitudes in the Wesenheit index were created from $V$, $I$ magnitudes and amplitudes, following Eq. \ref{eq:wesenheit}.
 Our estimated maximum amplitudes do not depend on metallicity.

-Because \ST\ was not tailored to check whether a star is dynamically unstable and prone to pulsations, we assumed that all stars found in the IS pulsate as fundamental mode Cepheids and calculated pulsation periods using two external and independent sets of formulas.
+Because \ST\ was not tailored to check whether a star is dynamically unstable and prone to pulsations, we assumed that all stars found in the IS pulsate as fundamental-mode Cepheids and calculated the pulsation periods using two external and independent sets of formulas.
 The first one was taken from \citet{bono00pulsmodels}:

-The other set of formulas for fundamental periods was created for the purpose of this study using Warsaw Pulsational Code \citep{smolec08} with homogeneous envelope and convective parameters $\alpha=1.5$, $\alpha_m=0.5$, $\alpha_s=1.0$, $\alpha_c=1.0$, $\alpha_d=1.0$, $\alpha_p=0.0$, $\alpha_t=0.0$, $\gamma_r=1$.
-For each of the three metallicities [Fe/H] = 0.0,\,--0.5,\,--1.0\,dex we constructed a grid of stellar models of various effective temperatures and luminosities, with mass-luminosity (ML) relations fitted to the synthetic data presented in Fig. \ref{fig:is_ml_lit} and detailed in Section \ref{subsec:MLR}.
-This fit yielded two ML relations (for IS1 and IS2+3 Cepheids) for every of the three metallicities:
+The other set of formulas for fundamental periods was created for the purpose of this study using Warsaw Pulsational Code \citep{smolec08} with the homogeneous envelope and convective parameters $\alpha=1.5$, $\alpha_m=0.5$, $\alpha_s=1.0$, $\alpha_c=1.0$, $\alpha_d=1.0$, $\alpha_p=0.0$, $\alpha_t=0.0$, $\gamma_r=1$.
+For each of the three metallicities [Fe/H] = 0.0,\,--0.5,\,--1.0\,dex, we constructed a grid of stellar models of various effective temperatures and luminosities, with mass-luminosity (ML) relations fitted to the synthetic data presented in Figure \ref{fig:is_ml_lit} and detailed in Section \ref{subsec:MLR}.
+This fit yielded two ML relations (for IS1 and IS2+3 Cepheids) for each of the three metallicities: